-- Make sure you have completed your Common App profile on Naviance.
+4. Make sure you have completed your Common App profile on Naviance.
 I can’t submit your letters before you have done so.
 I don’t even have the option online until you complete your part.

-- On a separate sheet of paper, please answer in paragraph form the following questions.
-The more thorough and specific you are in your answers, the better your letter of recommendation will be!
+6. On a separate sheet of paper, please answer in paragraph form the following questions.
+The more thorough and specific you are in your answers, the better your letter of recommendation!

 - What was your shining moment in my class last year?
 Why?
 How does it show who you are and why a college would want to admit you?